opentap/opentap/doc/Developer Guide/Migrating to .NET 9/Readme.md

 **Symptoms**

-Attempts to use or reference assemblies from the GAC fails in .NET 9.
+FileNotFoundException or TypeLoadException exceptions raised from code previously working in .NET Framework.

+In some cases, this is because the assembly is located in the GAC (Global Assembly Cache) and that is no longer supported in .NET 9.

 **Cause**
 .NET 9 does not support GAC.

 **Solution**
-Distribute required assemblies as part of your plugin if permitted by the software license.
-Alternatively, instruct your users to install relevant software and manually load dependencies from the installation directory.

-If you know have a specific set of DLLs you need to load, you can load them manually with `Assembly.LoadFrom(@"C:\Absolute\Path\To\Assembly.dll");`.

-Alternatively, OpenTAP can be instructed to look for dependencies in a specific directory by calling `PluginManager.DirectoriesToSearch.Add(@"C:\Path\To\Library");`
+Load the assembly directly or create a GAC assembly resolver.

+Usually those assemblies are located inside a folder in `C:\Windows\assembly\GAC_MSIL\[assembly-name]\[version]\[assembly-name].dll`.

+The simplest solution is to add a custom assembly resolver for those assemblies.
+This can be done via `AppDomain.Current.ResolveAssembly`.
+That event will be called if it was otherwise not possible to resolve the assembly.

+If that solves the issue, instruct the users to install relevant software for the assembly to be located there.
+For example, the assembly may follow an IVI driver.

+Alternatively, you can use the DLL as part of your solution by simply copying it into the OpenTAP installation folder.
+Check if the license permits that before distributing it.

 ---